Promises and Secrets

 Non-Christian Christians?

 The term "Christian", when used in today's society, includes many groups that actually have anti-Christian beliefs and practices, but still meet in buildings called churches.
 If you think I am just making things up, take a look at the book Pagan Christianity? by Frank Viola and George Barna.
 While they don't mention the Sunday problem, Easter, or Christmas, by far the worst pagan issues, they do get heavily into the source of church buildings, dress, pastors, communion, and other things.
 No one seems to be able to actually give a clear definition of the term "Christian".
 In fact, there is a tendency to believe that if you attend any church regularly, that makes you a Christian and you will therefore be saved.
+But, how do you fit that idea into Pauls's advice in 1 Corinthians 5:11

 Of course, there are many passages where we are told that the first apostles and disciples gathered to break bread and sing hymns while they worshipped Christ and the Father.
 However, if you look closely, they were meeting in their homes to do this - not in the synagogues.
 The synagogues were the places where the old testament Scriptures were studied and taught by the non-Messianic Jews (Acts 15:21